jxnl/blog/docs/writing/posts/stochastic-software.md

   - jxnl
 ---

-# 5 Tips For Building Probabilistic Software
+# 5 Question for AI Engineers to ask themselves

 This writing stems from my experience advising a few smaller startups.
 In particular, ones where there are plenty of junior software engineers trying to make a transition into machine learning and related fields.
 From this work I've noticed three things that I want to call out, address, and my goal is by the end of this article these younger developers will have a few questions they can ask themselves in order to have a better bias for decision making under uncertainty.